Kernel

 Asynchronous Transfer Mode (ATM) encapsulation enables Layer-2 (Point-to-Point Protocol, Ethernet) or Layer-3 (IP) connectivity for the ATM Adaptation Layer 5 (AAL-5).
 Currently, these protocols are used only in chipsets that use ADSL technology, which are being phased out.

-in kexec_tools
+kexec_load in kexec_tools

-system call for kexec-tools
+The kexec_load system call for kexec-tools is

 deprecated.

-system call replaces kexec_load
+The kexec_file_load system call replaces kexec_load and

 is the default system call.